 On any given day the school psychologist staff can be found facilitating small group activities to help children learn strategies for self-regulation or managing anxiety, observing students in classes, or meeting with parents and teachers in intervention assistance meetings.
 Additionally, our psych team helps to develop schoolwide programs and initiatives to build and maintain a positive culture and understanding of good mental health.

 Our school counselor teams up with the school psychologists and staff to support students in and out of the classroom.
 The counselor will focus on academic and social-emotional problem-solving.
-Our counselor works to help students process the issue they face, plan goals, and set action steps to achieve those goals.
-The St. Ignatius School Counselor can support students, staff, and parents in the following areas: transition and adjustments, friendship skills, family changes (divorce, separation, and/or remarriage), conflict resolution, loss and grief, promoting positive communication, stress management, small group support, and individual support.
-The counselor also oversees school-wide or grade level preventative programs.
+Our counselor works to help students process the issues they face, plan goals, and set action steps to achieve those goals.
+The St. Ignatius School Counselor supports students, staff, and parents in the following areas: transition and adjustments, friendship skills, family changes, conflict resolution, loss and grief, promoting positive communication, stress management, small group support, and individual support.
+The counselor also helps oversee school-wide or grade level preventative programs.

 A full-time nurse dispenses medications as directed by a physician, provides monitoring of medical conditions as needed, maintains medical records and advises staff of student needs.